dlb666666/CTF/Wargames/OverTheWire/Natas/flags.md

 are only 640 possible values for session ids and that the session id was just a plaintext integer value meant that we could easily enumerate all session ids until we find the one that corresponds to the admin's.

+**19->20:** Pretty similar to the last challenge.
+I first generated some session tokens by sending test requests using ("admin", "pass") as credentials and I noticed that only a few characters were changing in each token and that there were about 100,000 such numbers that I had to try out (not even letters, just numbers).
+I've been itching to create a multiprocessing-style parallel requests engine that would make the most of my hardware so without thinking anymore I made one and after about some 30 minutes (maybe more) later, I found the session id.
+But this was stupid and after looking at a write-up, *I realized that I just needed to decode the hex string session id and then just enumerate the 640 possibilities* instead of the freckin' 100,000. **facepalm** I was pretty blinded by my desire to build a good tool.
+But hey, now I have a powerful tool at my disposal :).